Moses-BA/REST-API-with-Docker-and-MSql-database/README.md

+# Docker and MySql database
-his repository contains two distinct applications:
+This repository contains two distinct applications:

 - **Grade Submission Spring Boot Application:** A Spring Boot application for grade submission functionality.
 - **Docker Compose Configuration:** A configuration for running the application in Docker containers.